-Capilano University has policies on Academic Appeals (including appeal of final grade), Student Conduct, Cheating and Plagiarism, Academic Probation and other educational issues.
-These and other policies are available on the University website.
+Capilano University has policies on Academic Appeals (including appeal of final grades), Student Conduct, Cheating and Plagiarism, Academic Probation and other educational issues.
+These and other policies are published each term as part of the Registration Guide, and they are always available on the University website.

-In addition to the policies of the university, the Faculty of Tourism and Outdoor Recreation has the following policies governing the management of classes and curriculum.
+In addition to the policies of the university, the Faculty of Tourism and Outdoor Recreation has the following polices governing the management of classes and curriculum.